-The son of Agamemnon and Clytemnestra, Orestes is the crown prince of Argos, but has been banished from his homeland for many years, ever since his mother killed his father with the help of… (read full character analysis)
+The son of Agamemnon and Clytemnestra, Orestes is the crown prince of Argos, but has been banished from his homeland for many years, ever since his mother killed his father with the help of… read analysis of Orestes

 The daughter of Agamemnon and Clytemnestra, and sister to Orestes, Electra has spent the years of her brother’s exile alone and powerless.
-Like her sibling, she is incensed by Clytemnestra’s murder of Agamemnon… (read full character analysis)
+Like her sibling, she is incensed by Clytemnestra’s murder of Agamemnon… read analysis of Electra

 As is traditional for the tragic Greek chorus, this character is comprised of a group of actors who interact with the main characters and also comment on the events of the play.
-In this case… (read full character analysis)
+In this case… read analysis of The Chorus

 The queen of Argos, widow of Agamemnon, and mother to Orestes and Electra, Clytemnestra is a dominant female character who has only increased in power since she murdered her husband.
-She rules over… (read full character analysis)
+She rules over… read analysis of Clytemnestra

 Although commonly known as the god of luck, Hermes is also the guide who brings souls down to the Underworld.
-Prayed to by both Orestes,/span> and Electra, he is, in this context, a symbol… (read full character analysis)
+Prayed to by both Orestes,/span> and Electra, he is, in this context, a symbol… read analysis of Hermes

 The Chorus, Electra, and Orestes constantly invoke the king of the gods, Zeus, in their speeches and prayers.
-All the actions of the play, we as the audienceare to understand, take place only… (read full character analysis)
+All the actions of the play, we as the audienceare to understand, take place only… read analysis of Zeus

 The daughter of Agamemnon and Clytemnestra, whom Agamemnon sacrificed to the gods in exchange for safe passage to Troy.
 Iphigenia’s murder incites Clytemnestra to avenge her by killing Agamemnon.